jbochi/gene/README.md

 We provide two examples:

-`src/uncap/core.clj` has a solver for the uncapacitated facility location problem.
+`src/uncap/core.clj` has a solver for the [uncapacitated facility location problem](http://en.wikipedia.org/wiki/Facility_location).

-`src/weasel/core.clj` has a solver for the weasel program.
+`src/weasel/core.clj` has a solver for the [Weasel Program](http://en.wikipedia.org/wiki/Weasel_program).

 ## Running tests